filodb/FiloDB/README.md

 This will have to wait for the multiple-sort-key-column change of course.

+### Distributed Partitioning

+Currently, FiloDB is a library in Spark and requires the user to distribute data such that no two nodes have rows with the same partition key.

+* The easiest strategy to accomplish this is to have data partitioned via a queue such as Kafka.
+That way, when the data comes into Spark Streaming, it is already partitioned correctly.
+* Another way of accomplishing this is to use a DataFrame's `sort` method before using the DataFrame write API.

 ### Using the CLI

 The `filo-cli` accepts arguments as key-value pairs.
 The following keys are supported: